How Dualog® Business Mail secures your fleet email

 Step 1: Messages arriving from the Internet are brought into the MailDefence environment, and Domain checks are performed, including SPF status, DKIM verification of both header and body and DMARC control to verify sender legitimacy.

 Step 2: Messages accepted by Domain checks are then scanned by several virus scanners and matched against a wide array of anti-spam and anti-phishing filters.
 MailDefence also makes use of sophisticated spam scoring analysis and machine learning techniques.
 Based on settings, messages will be blocked, quarantined or tagged as spam.

 Step 3: The next step is to control attachments to control for malicious content.
 MailDefence can even scan and stop macro-enabled and password-protected files.
 The system also performs size limitation checks to ensure attachments are within size limits.

 Step 4: The final step is to verify that the sender is allowed to send messages to the intended recipient(s).
 Messages accepted by the Dualog MailDefence are then routed to the Dualog Connection Suite server onboard the ship for onward routing to the appropriate recipient(s) on ships.
 Option: If present, email attachments are scanned by the endpoint security scanner, and link protection are done by Dualog® Protect.

 In 2021 and onward, this multilayer filtering mechanism is the only way to stay ahead of sophisticated email-borne threats and make sure your crews do not fall victim to infected email messages that potentially end up compromising the entire ship network.

 Dualog offers a robust email system with multilayered security, specifically designed for the particular challenges of the maritime industry.

-By using Dualog® Business Mail, all of your email will be scanned through the most secure filters to ensure they do not pose any threat to your digital infrastructure.
+By using Dualog® Business Mail, all of your email will be scanned through the most secure filters to ensure they do not pose any threat to your digital infrastructure and maritime operations.